Meeso1/llimit-model-selection/docs/models/triplet_encoder_models.md

 ### 2.2.
 TripletFinetunableEncoderModel

--   **Fine-tunable Transformer**: A transformer model (e.g., `bert-base-uncased`) from HuggingFace that is fine-tuned during training.
+-   **Fine-tunable Transformer**: A transformer model (e.g., `bert-base-uncased`) from HuggingFace where only a fixed number of last layers are fine-tuned (the rest are frozen).
 Prompts and responses are concatenated with a `[SEP]` token and encoded together.
 -   **Optional Projection Layer**: An optional trainable projection layer (with Tanh activation) that projects the transformer's [CLS] token embedding to a lower dimension.

-This design allows the model to adapt the transformer to the specific task, potentially learning better representations at the cost of increased training time and resources.
+This design allows the model to adapt the most task-specific layers of the transformer while keeping most of it frozen for efficiency and stability.

 ### 2.3.
 Common Base Class